nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Suppliers are required to identify the primary language of each content document using the `xml:lang` and `lang` attributes.
 On how to tag language change within a document, see section [Language Tagging](#language-tagging).

-If not requested otherwise by the Ordering Agency, language should be coded using values from the IANA registry of valid language codes, [https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+If not requested otherwise by the Ordering Agency, language should be coded using values from the [IANA registry of valid language codes](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

-Please note that the most granular language tag should be used, e.g. the macrolanguage value "no" for Norwegian could be used, but only in instances where the sublanguages Norwegian Nynorsk ("nn") or Norwegian Bokmål ("nb") are not known.
+Please note that the most granular language tag should be used, e.g. the macrolanguage value `no` for Norwegian could be used, but only in instances where the sublanguages Norwegian Nynorsk (`nn`) or Norwegian Bokmål (`nb`) are not known.

 The accuracy of language coding is vital, and Suppliers are instructed to contact the Ordering Agency in case of any uncertainties.

 ### Title

-The `<title>` element of every `xhtml` content document must match the main heading of the content document in question.
+The [^title^] element of every [=xhtml content document=] must match the main heading of the content document in question.
 For front- and backmatter content, if the document does not have a heading, the `aria-label` value of the main `<section>` element is to be used instead.
 If bodymatter content does not have headings, use the three first words of the content, followed by a space and en ellipsis character (not three points).

 ### Metadata